kiezmor/oppai_bot/README.md

 ## Reload command

-This is pretty usefull, you can reload if you've modified your command without restart the bot
+This is pretty useful, you can reload if you've modified your command without restart the bot

 ```js
 exports.run = (bot, message, args) => {